History of the FESSH

 The International Federation of the Societies for Surgery of the Hand (IFSSH), created in 1966, grew fast from only 8 national societies in the beginning to 45 in 2000 and was an inspiration for their 19 European to form an own Federation of the European Societies of the Hand (FESSH).

 This dream became reality when Professor Caroli presented a draft proposal for a European Federation constitution in 1989 and subsequently, 15 representatives of nations met in Paris on the 11 February 1990 to advance the development of this linking organization.
 Thirteen Hand Societies had agreed the draft constitution with Norway and Sweden as observers.
-Since 1993, a total of 12 annual meetings with instructional courses have been organized, the next meeting in 2008 will take place in Lausanne, Switzerland.
+Since 1993 FESSH is holding its congresses every year with instructional courses.

-The federation is still growing and today unifies the hand surgical societies of 25 European member countries including as the newest FESSH Members the Czech Republic, Slovenia and Russia: (in alphabetical order) Austria, Belgium, Bulgaria, Czech Repuplic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Norway, Poland, Portugal, Romania, Russia, Slovenia, Spain, Sweden, Switzerland, The Netherlands, Turkey and United Kingdom.
+The federation is still growing and today unifies the hand surgical societies of 27 European member countries.
 The principle objective purposes is still the promotion and harmonization of training throughout Europe, to define and provide qualifications and encourage exchange opportunities for younger hand surgeons as a part of their training.
-The Federation is led by Secretary General rather then a President, supported by a Treasurer and 10 council members.
+The Federation is led by Secretary General rather then a President, supported by a Treasurer and several committee chairs as council members.

 Role of the Historian within the FESSH